 He needed both hands free — so he could pray!

 1. Grace Lee Nute, The Voyageur (St. Paul: Minnesota Historical Society, 1955), 151-54.

 2. Bear in mind that although it was the more "steady and safe" of the two perogues, the white one, an exasperated Lewis later said, was "attended by some evil gennii" that would "play so many pranks with her that she will go to the bottomm some of those days."
 Was it really a genie, or was it "the demon"?
-Whatever it was, the spirit and the substance of the white perogue nonetheless prevailed, and bore the captains in triumph all the way from her hideway below the Falls of the Missouri back to St. Louis!
+Whatever it was, the true spirit and substance of the white pirogue nevertheless prevailed, and bore the captains in triumph all the way from her hideway below the Falls of the Missouri back to St. Louis!